reichlab/covid19-forecast-hub/data-processed/README.md

 i.e. the most recent data is YYYY-MM-DD.

 The `team` and `model` in this file must match the `team` and `model` in the directory this file is in.
+Both `team` and `model` should be less than 20 characters, alpha-numeric and underscores only, with no spaces or hyphens.

 ### File format